-We believe we presently have sufficient liquidity to satisfy our cash needs, however, we continue to evaluate and take action, as necessary, to preserve adequate liquidity and ensure that our business can continue to operate during these uncertain times, such as limiting discretionary spending across the organization.
+We believe we presently have sufficient liquidity to satisfy our cash needs, however, we continue to evaluate and take action, as necessary, to preserve adequate liquidity and ensure that our business can continue to operate during these uncertain times.
 In addition, we have received, and may continue to receive, payments, grants or other relief under the Coronavirus Aid, Relief, and Economic Security ("CARES") Act and other stimulus efforts.
-While the overall impact of COVID-19 on our consolidated results of operations for the year ended December 31, 2020 has resulted in an overall increase in revenues related to additional product sales and services during the periods, the overall impact that COVID-19 will have on our consolidated results of operations in future periods remains uncertain, and difficult to predict and will depend on, among other factors, the duration and severity of the pandemic, as well as any negative economic conditions arising from the pandemic, our ability to assess potential patients in hospitals and set up and treat patients in the home and the impacts of government actions and administrative regulations on the healthcare industry and broader economy, including through existing and any future stimulus efforts.
+While the impact of COVID-19 on our consolidated results of operations for the year ended December 31, 2021 has resulted in an overall increase in revenues related to COVID-19 response sales and services during the period, the overall impact that COVID-19 will have on our consolidated results of operations in future periods remains uncertain, and difficult to predict and will depend on, among other factors, the duration and severity of the pandemic, as well as any negative economic conditions arising from the pandemic, our ability to assess potential patients in hospitals and set up and treat patients in the home and the impacts of government actions and administrative regulations on the healthcare industry and broader economy.
 We will continue to evaluate the nature and extent of these potential impacts to our business, consolidated results of operations, liquidity and capital resources.
 If COVID-19 continues to spread or if the response to contain the COVID-19 pandemic is unsuccessful, we could experience a material adverse effect on our business, financial condition, and results of operations.

 Further, COVID-19 may also affect our operating and financial results in a manner that is not presently known to us or that we currently do not consider to present significant risks to our operations.
-In addition, the potential effects of the COVID-19 pandemic, and the volatile economic conditions stemming from the pandemic, could also heighten the risks disclosed in many of our risk factors described in this Annual Report on Form 10-K, which could materially and adversely affect our business, financial condition and results of operations.
-Because the COVID-19 pandemic is unprecedented and continuously evolving, the other potential impacts to our risk factors that are further described below are uncertain.
+In addition, the potential effects of the COVID-19 pandemic, and the volatile economic conditions stemming from the pandemic, could also heighten the risks disclosed in many of the other risk factors described in this Annual Report on Form 10-K, which could materially and adversely affect our business, financial condition and results of operations.
+Because the COVID-19 pandemic is unprecedented and continuously evolving, the other potential impacts to the risk factors described below are uncertain.